Hip roof: Gablet roof or Dutch gable

 Another variation is the gablet (UK terminology) or Dutch gable roof (U.S. and Australasian terminology), which has a hip with a small gable (the gablet) above it.
 This type simplifies the construction of the roof; no girder trusses are required, but it still has level walls and consistent eaves.

 The East Asian hip-and-gable roof is similar in concept to the gablet roof.

 Half-hip roof

-A half-hip, clipped-gable or jerkin head roof has a gable, but the upper point of the gable is replaced by a small hip, squaring off the top of the gable.
-The lower edge of the half-hip may have a gutter which leads back on to the remainder of the roof on one or both sides.
+A half-hip, clipped-gable or jerkinhead roof has a gable, but the upper point of the gable is replaced by a small hip, squaring off the top of the gable.
+The lower edge of the half-hip may have a gutter that leads back on to the remainder of the roof on one or both sides.
 Both the gablet roof and the half-hipped roof are intermediate between the gabled and fully hipped types: the gablet roof has a gable above a hip, while a half-hipped roof has a hip above a gable.

-Half-hipped roofs are very common in England, Denmark, Germany and especially in Austria and Slovenia.
+Half-hipped roofs are common in England, Denmark, Germany and especially in Austria and Slovenia.
 They are also typical of traditional timber-frame buildings in the Wealden area of South East England.

-Half hip roofs are sometimes referred to as "Dutch hip", but this term is easily confused with "Dutch gable".
+Half-hip roofs are sometimes referred to as "Dutch hip", but this term is easily confused with "Dutch gable".